R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

-We believe shortlisting R packages is especially useful for practitioners new to the field, as it demonstrates data analysis that handles missing values in the data.
-We are aware that this selection is subjective, and welcome external suggestions for other packages to add to this shortlist.
+We believe shortlisting {R} packages is highly useful for practitioners new to the field, as it demonstrates data analysis that handles missing values in the data.
+We are aware that this selection is subjective, and we welcome external suggestions for other packages to add to this shortlist.